 No longer was there perfect harmony in God's kingdom, and this led to war in heaven (Rev. 12:7).
 The enemy and all those who were tearing the kingdom apart fought with God, but they were not strong enough and lost the war.
 What was left of God's kingdom needed to be protected and so the enemy and his followers were cast to the earth (Rev 12:8-9).

-But the Father and His Son, Jesus, still loved this damaged kingdom and would not have any of the strands that were left believing that the Father was unfair, unkind and unloving as the enemy was claiming, nor did They want to loose any of those who had already been tricked into believing the lies that had been told about the Father by the enemy.
+But the Father and His Son, Jesus, still loved this damaged kingdom and would not have any of the strands that were left believing that the Father was unfair, unkind and unloving as the enemy was claiming, nor did God want to lose any of those who had already been tricked into believing the lies that had been told about the Father by the enemy.

 A plan had been devised long before the enemy began shredding the Kingdom (1 Peter 1:20; Rev. 13:8), and now this plan was set into motion.
 This plan, sometimes known as, “THE PLAN OF SALVATION”, had stemmed from God's pure love for each of the “strands” of His kingdom.